zhaoshuoxp/Pipelines-Wrappers/README.md

 ## RNAseq.sh

-This script will QC fastq files and align reads to the reference genome and transcriptome with STAR, depending on the species selection passed by -s or the index and GTF passed by -i and -g, featureCounts and DESeq2 will be used for reads counting and differential expressed genes discovery,
+This script performs quality control on fastq files, aligning reads to either the reference genome or transcriptome using STAR, based on the species selected via -s, or using the specified index and GTF files via -i and -g.
+Reads are counted using featureCounts, and differential expression analysis is conducted using DESeq2 to discover differentially expressed genes.

 #### Input